 Finding affordable housing that not only fits your budget but also provides a safe and stable option you feel comfortable living in can be challenging.
 That’s where the Department of Housing and Urban Development (HUD) helps.
 They provide programs to help low income families buy a house.
-If you’re in need, its multiple programs can help you find suitable housing.
+If you’re in need, there are multiple programs that help you with housing!
 Let’s take a look at the options.

 These programs are benefits from the government to help you, financially.
 You will be able to find suitable housing that is up to appropriate standards and that you can afford.
 Most government programs offer financial assistance for qualifying individuals and low-income families.
 State governments run the Programs and your local Public Housing Authority (PHA) administers them.
 Make sure that you keep in mind that each program of each state has specific eligibility requirements.
 Not all states are the same, so you will need to check in with your local PHA.
 The main housing programs that can help you find or buy a home are: public housing programs (both backed by non-profit organizations or the federal government), Section 8 Program or Housing Choice Vouchers, and privately-owned subsidized housing.

 This option is a government- or non-profit organization-owned housing assistance option.
 It aims to help qualifying individuals or families.
 Public Housing programs allow you to locate an affordable housing unit that the organization will partially cover.
 The organization could be from the federal government or from non-profit organizations that advocate housing.
 You will find that most non-profit organizations target specific groups.
 On the other hand, governmental housing programs need you to meet requirements to qualify for the Program.

 With non-profit organizations, the main factor is that you will need to fall in the moderate or low income level.
 But, with governmental public housing, they are going to need more than that.
 Governmental public housing will focus on your citizenship status and your annual gross income.
 (Ontario Non-Profit Housing Association)